3 ways your agency could create new revenue streams in 2022

 Once agencies have a good understanding of the products and services their landlords and tenants want to pay for, they’ll need to identify frictionless ways to offer these in order to increase conversion rates.
 “A lot of the extra revenue streams you might be able to make money out of are quite time-consuming for a relatively small profit, so a lot of agencies struggle to sell any extra products,” says Thomas.

-Technology can make it easier for letting agents to offer products to their landlords and tenants, says Thomas.
-“It can support us by introducing products to the client so and they can just click a button whenever they want - then that’s an extra revenue stream that we wouldn’t have had if that functionality wasn’t there.”
+This changes when using a technology solution that makes it easier to offer products to tenants and landlords, while agents easily earn a commission in too.
+“It can support us by introducing products to the client so and they can just click a button whenever they want," says Thomas.
+"Then that’s an extra revenue stream that we wouldn’t have had if that functionality wasn’t there.”